While there’s no substitute for your live support agents, customer self-service drives critical, high-demand improvements in the customer experience.

 They are automated, AI-powered virtual assistants that simulate sales representatives and improve sales.
 You can program them to converse with customers and respond to common queries across web, mobile, and social media channels.

-This ever-increasing adoption is making so many waves that Gartner predicts chatbots will become the primary customer service channel for 25% of businesses by as soon as 2027.
+This ever-increasing adoption is making so many waves that Gartner predicts chatbots will become the primary customer service channel for 25% of businesses by as early as 2027.

 Online Knowledge Bases and Help Centers

-A knowledge base, or Help Center is essentially an online self-service library.
-It provides customers with instructive and informational resources, including in-depth articles, FAQs, product tutorials and manuals, company information, and more.
+A knowledge base, or Help Center, is essentially an online self-service library.
+It provides customers with informative resources, including in-depth articles, FAQs, product tutorials and manuals, company information, and more.

 Here’s what the knowledge base looks like at POWR: